 - Limping or stiffness, especially upon waking

 If you notice any of the following symptoms, book an appointment with your vet.
 Some age-related conditions can be cured, others may be managed to relieve symptoms and slow down the progression of the disease.

 Eventually, there will come a point where your cat has little or no quality of life and it will come upon you, as the cat’s carer and spokesperson to make a decision to have them euthanised.
 This is a heart-wrenching decision but the cat’s comfort and well-being must be the number one priority.

-Euthanasia involves giving your cat an overdose of anaesthetic.
+Euthanasia involves giving your cat an overdose of anesthetic.
 It is a fast and painless end.

 Do seek out comfort and support of others, be it a sympathetic friend or family member.
 There are many online support groups for animal lovers on the internet.
-If you are having trouble coping with the loss, a pet loss councillor may be of assistance to you.
+If you are having trouble coping with the loss, a pet loss councillor can help.
 Do allow yourself to grieve, though.